Fellowship in Vascular & Interventional Radiology at North Shore University Hospital & Long Island Jewish Medical Center (NS/LIJ)

 Fellows receive extensive experience in peripheral vascular interventions including angioplasties, stents, stent grafts placement, venous intervention, and thrombolysis.
 We have a mature GU and GYN interventional practice which includes uterine fibroid embolziation, treatment of pelvic congestion syndrome, fallopian tube recanalization, varicocele embolization, prostatic embolization and renal tumor ablation.
 Non vascular work includes a large volume of GI, biliary and GU tract interventions.
 Cohen Children’s Hospital provides the fellow experience in pediatric and neonatal interventions.

 Fellows have the opportunity to participate in interdepartmental meetings and train diagnostic radiology residents, as well as attend national conferences.
-Opportunities for clinical research are also available at the Feinstein Institute for Medical Research.
+Opportunities for clinical research are also available at the Feinstein Institutes for Medical Research.

 The vascular and interventional radiology training program at Northwell Health admits one fellow annually.
 We participate in the Vascular/Interventional Radiology Fellowship Match administered by the National Residency Match Program (NRMP).